AlbrechtKamlah/mcluster/README.md

 Kamlah et al. (2022b) - https://ui.adsabs.harvard.edu/abs/2022MNRAS.516.3266K/abstract

-## mcLuster - a tool to make a star cluster
+## mcluster - a tool to make a star cluster

 The original McLuster software ([see here](https://github.com/ahwkuepper/mcluster)) is an open source code, which is used to either set up initial conditions for N-body computations or